TheBotiverse/Botiverse/README.md

 ```
 and make sure to also have FFMPEG on your machine, as needed by the unavoidable dependency `PyAudio`.

+## 🐞 Bugs, Suggestions or Questions
+Please be welcome to submit an issue.

 ## 🏮 Basic Demo
 Import the chatbot you need from `botiverse.bots`.
 All bots have a similar interface consisting of a read, train and infer method.